nodejs/node/doc/api/async_hooks.md

  - v12.17.0
 -->

-This method disables the instance of `AsyncLocalStorage`.
+Disables the instance of `AsyncLocalStorage`.
 All subsequent calls to `asyncLocalStorage.getStore()` will return `undefined` until `asyncLocalStorage.run()` or `asyncLocalStorage.enterWith()` is called again.